kraianyn/distress/app/Ideas.md

 Use regular buttons instead of FABs if the page is dedicated to the action.

 Make the user know if field values are invalid.

+Make dates on course pages clickable to show all courses scheduled for the date.

 ### Negligible